niyavsl/Simulation-and-Case-Study/README.md

 The file "simulation palm tree" corresponds to the section where the simulated data is repeated once, and the tree is split based on the variable Z1.

-The file "code-palm-tree-adac" corresponds to the simulated data with 150 repetitions, which is taken directly from the original article.
+The file "code-palmtree-adac" corresponds to the simulated data with 150 repetitions, which is taken directly from the original article.